Serving One Another: A 3-Day Marriage PlanSample

 Here’s the personal payoff: If you as a husband will address this romantic longing, your wife, being a responder, will be drawn closer to you.
 You’ll get the kind of attention and admiration you hope for.
 Try it!

-·(husband) When have I done a good job of “foot washing” in our marriage?
+- When have you done a good job of “foot washing” in your marriage?

-·(husband) Do you feel I understand your romantic nature?
+- Do you feel you understand your spouse's romantic nature?
 Why or why not?

-·(husband) Have I met your needs during the past week?
+- Have you met your needs during the past week?

 About this Plan

-“Me-me-me-me-me-me-me….”
-Often sung as a vocal warm-up, this phrase also can characterize the attitude of one who places his or her own desires before others’ needs.
-How would our relationships, especially with our spouses, look different were we to set aside our wants and turn our intentions to what would address the needs of or bring delight to our husband or wife?
+Have you heard the vocal warm-up, “Me-me-me-me-me-me-me….”?
+This phrase can also characterize the attitude of one who places his or her own desires before others’ needs.
+How would our relationships, especially with our mates, be different if we set aside our wants and prioritized their needs instead?—or just did some acts of kindness for no reason other than to bring delight to our husband or wife?

 More